utopia-foss/dantro/doc/data_io/large_data.rst

 When working with large amounts of data, memory is often a limitation.
 Dantro provides capabilities to work with data even when it cannot be loaded into memory at the same time.

-It does so, by providing a general proxy mechanism, that allows to postpone the actual loading of data up to the point where the data is actually needed.
+It does so, by providing a general proxy mechanism, that allows postponing the actual loading of data up to the point where the data is actually needed.
 Furthermore, for numerical data, it integrates with the `dask <https://dask.org>`_ framework, which allows `delayed <https://docs.dask.org/en/latest/delayed.html>`_ computations.

 .. contents::